Will It Hurt?

 Some will wash away.
 We only use purified water and it won't wash away all of the good bacteria, just like taking a shower doesn't wash away all the bacteria on your skin.
 Most people don't have the good bacteria in their colon because of stagnant, foul, old fecal matter making the colon uninhabitable for the good bacteria.
-Taking a probiotic for a week after each session is recommended.
+Taking a probiotic for 10 days after each session is recommended.

 How Many Bowel Movements Should I Have Daily?